HilaZecharia/FinonexAssignment/README.md

 	 3. write the command 'dotnet run' and click enter -> the data_processor will be executed.

-  	 * Alternatively : another way to run the projects is clonning this repository in visual studio and execute the project from there but make shure the file 'events.jsonl' in the same directory the 'ClientFinonex.exe' exist (if the file doest allready exist)
+  	 * Alternatively : another way to run the projects is clonning this repository in visual studio and execute the project from there but make sure the file 'events.jsonl' in the same directory the 'ClientFinonex.exe' exist (if the file doest allready exist)

 	Comments :
 	 1. I assume that the input file context is writing in a valid json format.